 Dealing with arthritis

 Arthritis is a very common condition that affects the joints, and the major cause of disability and chronic pain in Australia.
 According to leading researcher Access Economics, current trends suggest that, by 2050, seven million Australians will suffer from some form of arthritis.
-According to Arthritis New Zealand, 620,000 New Zealanders are also living with the condition.
+According to Arthritis New Zealand, approximately 670,000 New Zealanders are also living with the condition.

 While it is commonly considered to be a consequence of age, Arthritis Australia says the condition is not a natural part of ageing and can affect people of all ages.